ashishkumarpalai/SQL_and_MongoDB/Beginner_Level.md

 ```
 **Problem 5:**

-- **Prerequisite**: Understand basic WHERE clause in SQL / MongoDB's find method
+- **Prerequisite**: Understand basic WHERE clause in SQL  find method
 - **Problem**: Write a query to fetch the customer with the **`id`** of 3.